hanseljulio/Trie/README.md

    * setTerminal()
      * This function will set a letter to be a terminal
    * equals(Object obj)
-     * This function checks for equality
+     * This function checks for equality between two EntryNodes
    * toString()
      * This function returns the letter as a string
    * subtreeToString(String prefix, boolean isTail)